 Courthouse New Service (CNS) provides daily emails announcing new lawsuits filled in each state, and you can set up a "Dinger" to let you know when a particular party has filed a suit or been sued.
 CNS relies at least in part on runners who go to the courthouses, so they find some cases faster than platforms that wait for the case to show up in a court's electronic docket system.

 Westlaw Watch lets you set up Docket Alerts to spot new cases.

 False claims cases are sealed when they are first filed and get unsealed only months or years later.
 This means they can get missed by regular docket alerts.
-Courtlink has special False Claims Reports that identify these cases are they are unsealed.
+Courtlink has weekly False Claims Act Report that identifies these cases are they are unsealed.